eric-phan/RecipeGeneratorApp/README.md

 #### Tech Stuff:
-- This webapp was created and designed using HTML, CSS, and Javascript.
+- This webapp was created and designed using HTML and CSS.

 ### :star: Try it Out